Workflows to Turn Leads into Customers

 notify sales of potential leads they may not have known about otherwise.

 One popular early step in an automated workflow for lead management is assigning a score to a lead based on the type of content they downloaded, information they included in their landing page form, or other information.
 Leads that are assigned different scores can be routed differently.
 Leads with scores that indicate relatively “cool” interest may be signed up for a general newsletter, while warmer leads may cause a notification to a sales associate prompting them to reach out personally.

 Your workflow software should allow you to automatically track lead scores and actions taken, so you can be confident that no leads fall through the cracks.
 Tracking built into a lead management workflow also helps you see the value of lead management over time.
 You could see, for instance, that conversion rates or sales increased during the first six months of use of the lead management workflow.
 Your workflow software should also allow you to create reports so you can make sense of the data you collect.

 PerfectForms is workflow software that gives your team the power and flexibility they need to create a lead management workflow customized to your goals and your customer base.
-It comes with a number of prefabricated templates, including a lead form, a sales inquiry form, and numerous survey forms, but you can also create lead management forms and workflows from scratch, with no programming required.
+It comes with a number of prefabricated workflow and form templates, including a lead form, a sales inquiry form, and numerous survey forms, but you can also create lead management forms and workflows from scratch, with no programming required.
 And if you use Salesforce, you can make PerfectForms integrate with Salesforce easily, getting more value out of both.

 Automated workflows make sense for countless business processes, including management of potential sales leads.
 To learn more, why not browse through some of the many PerfectForms case studies, including the Affinity Management Group case study.
 And if you have questions, you are welcome to contact us at any time.